About Hackney Historic Buildings Trust

 CHAIR

-Patrick lives in Hackney and was an architect and a consultant for urban regeneration.
+Patrick lives in Hackney and was an architect and a consultant for Urban Regeneration.
 Until retiring, he was Divisional Director for Urban Regeneration at architects Levitt Bernstein.
 Over many years he has developed considerable experience of managing charities serving communities in London.
 Previously as Chair of the Hackney Society he helped found the HHBT, and has also been a board member of other environmental charities in Hackney and London.

 • Derrick Turner